javaGuruBY/rpaS2/homework/english/anya_verkhovodko/lecture1/task1.md

 I have to go now.
 It is getting dark
 A young man usually stands at the window.
 Ann usually makes.......... doll dresses herself.
-Does his wife have coffee at the moment?
+Is his wife having coffee at the moment?
 Let’s go for a walk.
 It is not raining.
 Look!
 The boys are coming home.
 Does Maila like Chinese food?